Welcome to the Governors section of the website

 We are proud of our school and we have the greatest confidence in recommending it to you for your child or children.

-Sarah Clark (Chair of the Governing Board)
+Alison Johnson (Chair of the Governing Board)

 I am a mum of 3 children ( 2 girls and a boy) aged 11 years, 8 years and 4 years old.
 I have been a parent at Bellfield since September 2011 when my middle child started reception class.
 I have a wealth of knowledge and personal experince of having a child with Special Educational Needs as my middle child has a diagnosis of Aspergers Syndrome and Dyspraxia (Autism), so understand the frustrations that many parents in this position face.